Open Data and Quantitative Techniques for Anthropology of Road Traffic: Detecting traffic patterns with simple methods

 Finally, we were able to detect a small local holiday, the celebration of Saint Stephen (\emph{Štefanovo}) in \emph{Dolenja Stara vas}\endnote{\href{https://www.rtvslo.si/zabava/novice/na-stefanovo-tradicionalni-blagoslovi-konj/510173}{Saint Stephen's Horse Blessings}} at counter 293 (Figure~\ref{fig:293-stephen}c).
 The holiday takes place every 26\textsuperscript{th} of December, with the traditional blessings of horses and a parade.
 The festival is 161 years old and registers increasing interest in observing this local tradition.

 The final result was, however, not among the top-ranked.
 The increase is relatively small and short and will always be overtaken by larger relative increases, especially summer ones.
-For detecting such small and narrow peaks, the score should be adjusted to consider a broader temporal window and the increase in variance per hour.
+The score should be adjusted to detect small and narrow peaks by considering a broader temporal window and increased variance per hour.
 That said, z-scores, while imperfect in their current implementation, nicely identify local peculiarities and interest points for domestic tourism.
-These increases were detected outside the main tourist season, especially in October, which is the main month for festivities related to crops and produce.
+These increases were detected outside the main tourist season, especially in October, the main month for festivities related to crops and produce.

-This shows the importance of domestic flows for smaller, lesser-known points of interest, which cannot compete with traditional tourist hot spots in the main season.
-In their modern interpretation, local festivities are a part of the cultural heritage, which benefits the locals socially and economically~\cite{poljak2013druzbeno}.
-As Poljak Istenič argues, the revitalization of these festivals is a good practice for the sustainable development of the peripheral and rural communities.
-Having detected points of interest, future research could focus on the role of off-season festivities for local communities, with a case study of one of the proposed counters.
+The findings show the importance of domestic flows for smaller, lesser-known points of interest, which cannot compete with traditional tourist hot spots in the main season.
+In their modern interpretation, local festivities are a part of the cultural heritage, which benefits the locals socially and economically.
+As Poljak Istenič~\cite{poljak2013druzbeno} argues, the revitalization of these festivals is a good practice for the sustainable development of the peripheral and rural communities.
+Future research could focus on the role of off-season festivities for local communities, with a case study of one of the proposed counters.
 The computational analysis thus pinpointed a relevant research question and indicated potential field sites.
 With additional data sets on the longitudinal economic performance of the proposed locations, their demographic composition, or car-level tracking records, one could also describe changes in time and the effects of these festivals on the local community.
 However, the quantitative analysis did not answer why tourists visit these particular festivals, who visit them, and their social and cultural role in local life.